Jaxolotl20112023/RunningJSSFPrograms/README.md

 The servo is also prone to changes in the power, meaning that the power must be consistent (usually want to have a resistor to regulate and keep the power consistent).
 This can cause drifting or jittering of the servo.

-  1. To check if put the positive into the 5v port and the neutral into the ground.
+  1. To check it put the positive into the 5v port and the neutral into the ground.